Radiative lifetime of the A 2{\Pi}1/2 state in RaF with relevance to laser cooling: Results and Discussion

+For the laser-cooling scheme proposed in Ref.~\cite{Udrescu2023}, $R^{\rm{max}}_{\rm{sc}}$ can be approximated for {optimistic} conditions of a magneto-optical trap as $R^{\rm{max}}_{\rm{sc}}=\Gamma/7$, {based on a set of rate equations} as summarized in Ref.~\cite{Fitch2021LaserCooledMolecules}, which in this case is equal to $R^{\rm{max}}_{\rm{sc}}=4.1(1)\times10^6$~s$^{-1}$.
+With this scattering rate, the optically closed $A$~$^2 \Pi_{1/2} \leftarrow X$~$^2\Sigma_{1/2}$ transition in RaF could scatter 100,000 photons in 24.4(7)~ms, assuming identical $\Gamma$ for the $v=0,1,2$ states of $A$~$^2 \Pi_{1/2}$~\cite{Udrescu2023}. {It is noted that the accuracy of this expression for $R^{\rm{max}}_{\rm{sc}}$ is limited by the validity of the rate model in a practical setting~\cite{Fitch2021LaserCooledMolecules}, and these results thus represent optimistic values.
+It is possible that experimental measurements of the scattering rate could be lower than this value.}

+{Lastly,} considering the photon recoil velocity of 0.22~cm~s$^{-1}$, the maximum scattering rate implies a photon scattering acceleration of $a_\gamma = R^{\rm{max}}_{\rm{sc}} \hbar k/m=9.0(3)$~km~s$^{-2}$.
+These results are summarized in Table~\ref{tab:summary}.

-Fig.~\ref{fig:FigPhotonScattering} compares the expected performance of laser cooling for RaF and stable diatomic molecules that have been successfully cooled, all featuring a laser-cooling cycle based on optically closed $\Sigma$-$\Pi$ transitions.
+Fig.~\ref{fig:FigPhotonScattering} compares, {based on the lifetime of the $A$~$^2\Pi_{1/2}$ state and the Franck-Condon factors}, the expected performance of laser cooling for RaF and stable diatomic molecules that have been successfully cooled, all featuring a laser-cooling cycle based on optically closed $\Sigma$-$\Pi$ transitions.
 Due to its highly diagonal Franck-Condon matrix for the $A$~$\Pi$-$X$~$\Sigma$ transition~\cite{Udrescu2023}, which far exceeds the diagonality of the transition in the other molecules, the $A$~$^2\Pi_{1/2}$-$X$~$^2\Sigma_{1/2}$ transition in RaF can scatter an order of magnitude more photons when using 3 cooling lasers before a significant fraction of the molecules is lost to higher vibrational states, while potentially scattering up to 10$^5$ photons using only 2 lasers that address the $v=0,1$ vibrational states, as shown in Fig.~\ref{fig:FigPhotonScattering}a.

 Although the radiative decay rate $\Gamma$ is the smallest for RaF, the time required to scatter 10$^5$ photons, which can also serve as a measure of the time required to slow a molecular beam down to the capture velocity of a magneto-optical trap, is comparable to that for other molecules (Fig.~\ref{fig:FigPhotonScattering}b).
 Molecular beams produced by cryogenic buffer-gas cells, which most often serve as the source in molecular trapping setups, are emitted with forward velocities that appear to be weakly dependent on the molecular mass of the beam~\cite{Wright2023BufferGas,Hutzler2011}.
 Fig.~\ref{fig:FigPhotonScattering}c compares the distance required to slow a molecular beam down to the Doppler limit using counter-propagating laser cooling.
 For a forward velocity of 50~m/s, which is achievable with a two-stage buffer-gas cell at 1~K, the difference in slowing RaF compared to the lighter molecules becomes insignificant for a beamline of realistic dimensions.